Epic systems

 What is Epic systems?

 Epic is a leading electronic health record (EHR) platform used by hospitals, clinics, and health systems worldwide.
-Through Epic’s FHIR
+Through Epic’s FHIR interfaces, you can securely exchange clinical and administrative data such as patients, appointments, encounters, observations, and clinical documents.

-Integrating Epic systems with Konnectify helps you orchestrate workflows across your care operations—keeping connected systems in sync,
+Integrating Epic systems with Konnectify helps you orchestrate workflows across your care operations—keeping connected systems in sync, automating notifications, and improving data flow between Epic and your downstream applications.

 Review Epic’s developer resources and FHIR documentation to get your OAuth client and test environment ready.

-Konnectify is an iPaaS that lets you build, test, and run secure automations between Epic and your other tools.
+Visit Epic on FHIR →Konnectify is an iPaaS that lets you build, test, and run secure automations between Epic and your other tools.

-Create a Konnectify account →
+Create a Konnectify account →API & Authentication

 Konnectify connects to Epic using OAuth 2.0.
-During authorization, you’ll be redirected to Epic to approve access; Konnectify stores only the
+During authorization, you’ll be redirected to Epic to approve access; Konnectify stores only the encrypted access credentials needed to run your workflows and never stores your Epic password.

 - Read and detect changes for Patients, Appointments, Encounters, Observations, and Document References (via polling triggers).